Education5 min read

 Real Numbers: Builder Lender vs. Independent Mortgage Broker in Florida

-Here is a real Florida example: a builder offers $15,000 in closing cost credits if you use their preferred lender at 7.375%.
-An independent mortgage broker (Mortgage Capital) quotes 6.875% for the same loan.
-On a $450,000 mortgage, the rate difference creates a $140/month payment difference.
-Over 7 years — the average Florida ownership period — that is $11,760 in additional interest paid.
+Here is a real Florida example.
+A builder offers $15,000 in closing cost credits if you finance with their preferred lender at 7.375%.
+We quote 6.875% on the same loan.
+On a $450,000 mortgage, that half-point gap is about $140 a month.
+Over seven years, roughly how long Floridians keep a home, that is $11,760 in extra interest.

-Additionally, the $15,000 credit, when financed over 30 years at 7.375%, costs approximately $37,500 in total interest.
-The 'free' incentive can be one of the most expensive decisions a Florida buyer makes.
+And the $15,000 credit, financed over 30 years at 7.375%, runs about $37,500 in total interest.
+The 'free' incentive can quietly become one of the most expensive choices a Florida buyer makes.

 When Builder Incentives Are Genuinely Worth Taking

-Some builder incentives are genuine wins — particularly temporary 2/1 buydown programs that reduce your rate 2% in year one and 1% in year two, giving you time to refinance if rates drop.
-If you have strong credit and are comparing identical rates from both sources, the closing cost credit is pure savings.
-The key is doing the comparison with real numbers before signing.
+Some builder incentives really are wins.
+A temporary 2/1 buydown cuts your rate 2% in year one and 1% in year two.
+That buys time to refinance if rates fall.
+And if your credit is strong and both lenders quote the same rate, the closing cost credit is pure savings.
+The whole game is running the comparison with real numbers before you sign anything.

 Our Free Builder vs. Broker Comparison

-Mortgage Capital offers a free builder vs. independent mortgage lender comparison for any Florida new construction purchase.
-Bring us your builder's incentive sheet and we will model total cost of ownership over 5, 10, and 30 years for both options.
-Contact us or apply before signing your builder contract — once you're locked into the builder's lender, you typically cannot switch.
-See our new construction mortgage Florida page for program details.
+We run a free builder-versus-independent comparison for any Florida new construction purchase.
+Bring us the builder's incentive sheet and we will model the total cost of ownership over 5, 10, and 30 years for both paths.
+Reach out or apply before you sign the builder contract, because once you are locked into their lender, switching usually is not an option.
+Our new construction mortgage Florida page has the program details.

 Related Resources